What is a mandala, purposes and how to make a mandala

 A powerful tool for moving forward in life and feeling gratitude on a daily basis

-What is a mandala, what is it for and how to make a mandala
+What is a mandala, what is it for, and how to make a mandala

-What is a mandala and origin
+What is a mandala and its origin

 What is the use of mandalas?